christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-It appears the model also has features related to "uncertainty" and "lacking knowledge".
-Feature 9414 is about "phrases that begin with 'what' used in rhetorical or exclamatory contexts".
-Potentially signaling John's lack of knowledge about what happened while he was away.
+It seems like the model also has features dedicated to representing "uncertainty" or "lacking knowledge."
+For instance, feature 9414 focuses on "phrases that begin with 'what' used in rhetorical or exclamatory contexts," which could signal John’s lack of knowledge about what happened while he was away.

-Given these internal representations were all recovered from the residual stream, we can see how it acts as a persistent information highway throughout the model's layers, most probably further modified by the MLPs to capture more specialized information.
+Since these representations were all recovered from the residual stream, we can see how it acts as a persistent information highway throughout the model’s layers, likely being further refined by the MLPs to capture more specialized information.

-It seems that key information about the scene, characters, and their actions remains accessible throughout the network and can be accessed by either MLP or attention mechanisms.
-The residual stream typically carries information relevant to multiple aspects of language processing.
-The presence of ToM features here suggests that the model is learning linguistic features for cognitive, spatial, temporal and causal processes related to ToM.
+What’s interesting is that key information about the scene, characters, and their actions remains accessible across layers and can be picked up by either MLPs or attention heads.
+The residual stream typically carries a mix of information relevant to various aspects of language processing, and the presence of ToM-related features suggests the model is learning linguistic patterns tied to cognitive, spatial, temporal, and causal processes—core components of ToM tasks.

 <br>